Will Power: Racing in Europe

 Europe beckoned and in 2003 Power joined the British Formula 3 Championship racing initially for Diamond Racing, then later for Fortec Motorsport as tight funding prevented a full campaign.
 A second place at Thruxton demonstrated his ability and Power mounted a full campaign in 2004 with Alan Docking Racing but finished the season in the ninth position with five podium finishes.

-He tested a Minardi Formula One car in 2004 with his Australian Formula Ford and British Formula 3 rival Will Davison in Italy.
+Power tested a Minardi Formula One car in 2004 with his Australian Formula Ford and British Formula 3 rival Will Davison in Italy.

-During 2005 he competed in the World Series by Renault for the Carlin Motorsport team, where he proved very competitive.
-During the WSR championship, he scored two race victories, with 4 trips to the podium in total, and qualified his car on the front row five times.
+During 2005, Power competed in the World Series by Renault for the Carlin Motorsport team, where he proved very competitive.
+During the WSR championship, he scored two race victories, with four trips to the podium in total, and qualified his car on the front row five times.
 In addition to driving in the WSR, Power was also one of the featured drivers for the Australian team in the 2005–06 A1 Grand Prix season.
 Power raced in the series opener at Brands Hatch and piloted Australia to a second-place finish behind Team Brazil.

 Champ Car

-In late 2005 Power joined Champ Car Team Australia at the Lexmark Indy 300 event at Surfers Paradise in Australia, which also resulted in his departure from the World Series by Renault championship even though that season was still in progress and Power ultimately ended seventh in the championship.
+In late 2005, Power joined Champ Car Team Australia at the Lexmark Indy 300 event at Surfers Paradise in Australia, which also resulted in his departure from the World Series by Renault championship even though that season was still in progress and Power ultimately ended seventh in the championship.
 In the Indy 300 Power ran strongly until being knocked off the track by teammate Alex Tagliani.
 After the Surfers Paradise event, he signed a multi-year contract to race for the team, which began immediately at the next Champ Car round in Mexico City after Tagliani's teammate Marcus Marshall was released for what was described as a "serious breach of contract".

 Power drove full-time for Team Australia in 2006.
 He performed well throughout the season with nine top-ten finishes and strong qualifying results.
 In Mexico at the final round of the season, Power took his first podium finish in Champ Car.
-He won the "rookie of the year" award and finished in 6th place in the championship standings.
+He won the "rookie of the year" award and finished in sixth place in the championship standings.

 In his home race in 2006, at Surfers Paradise in Australia, he scored the first pole position of his career in Champ Cars, in front of his home crowd.
-However, contact from Paul Tracy in the pit lane and then an ambitious overtaking move by Sébastien Bourdais resulted in a bent left steering arm, and he fell to the back, one lap down by the time the car was repaired, eventually finishing 12th.
+However, contact from Paul Tracy in the pit lane and then an ambitious overtaking move by Sébastien Bourdais resulted in a bent left steering arm, and he fell to the back, one lap down by the time the car was repaired, eventually finishing twelfth.